LeadHeadBOD/BODTitanium/README.md

  * LaughingSkull - 2D map missing narration restoration idea

 Special thanks:
  * Adrian "Arohk's Twin" Smith      - for keeping the BoD subforum alive over at Arokh's Lair
  * Everyone who worked on Blade of Darkness with Rebel Act Studios
  * SNEG, FireFalcom, General Arcade - for bringing back the game from abandonware status and the parts of the re-release that aren't horrible
  * Prospero        - for the many tutorials, absolutely immense amount of information posted over the years, Fugitive series of custom levels (arguably some of the best the game has ever seen) and overall just being an absolute living legend in this tiny community.
+ * SmartBlade                       - documentation of engine funcs via the BldMystery Github repository
- * All of the forgotten BoDders out there - JoshDahlby, IronLord, Masklin, BigTruck, Reality3D, SirRandom and many others who have been instrumental in modding the game, but have since left the community.
+ * All of the forgotten BoDders out there - JoshDahlby, IronLord, Masklin, BigTruck, Reality3D, SirRandom and many others who have been instrumental in modding the game, but are no longer active.